-When I sit down with friends to carve the Tofurky on Thursday, it will feel a little bit like lighting a candle in the darkness.
+When I sit down with friends to carve the Tofurky on Thanksgiving, it always feels a little bit like lighting a candle in the darkness.
 People eat meat every day, of course, but somehow a holiday that places such intense focus on the carcass of one particular animal—and is responsible for the slaughter of some 45 million of them—is especially hard for those who care about animals.

 Because Thanksgiving feels so heartbreaking to some of us, it can be tempting to refuse to participate.
 But celebrating Thanksgiving as a vegan is both activism and a statement of hope.
 In my early days as a vegetarian, I always stuffed a squash, but now I like having the opportunity to support companies that provide compassionate alternatives.
 (Thank you, Tofurky and Field Roast!).
 I’ve purchased four Tofurky roasts (so far), and have a Field Roast brand Hazelnut Cranberry Roast en Croute on its way in the mail.
 I don’t need that many entrees, but it makes me so happy to see them in the store, that I can’t resist buying one everywhere I go.
 (They inspire some good conversation in the check-out line, too.)

 Thanksgiving also represents a chance to share vegan food with others in a celebratory way—always a nice little bit of outreach.
 Even though my dinner guests are all vegan or almost-vegan, I’m going to make platters for some turkey-eating neighbors.
 And I’m keeping the focus on foods that are festive, fun, and delicious because, especially at this time of year, that’s more important than ever for the image of vegan food.